It's 2050 And This Is How We Stopped Climate Change

 Second, electric cars could have clogged the streets of our densely populated cities the same way gas-burning cars once did, back in, say, 2019.
 Our city of 2050 functions because streets are clear for buses and streetcars that carry dozens or even hundreds of people at a time.

-The basic recipe — densely populated neighborhoods linked by mass transit—has been the same for cities all over the world, Hoornweg says.
+The basic recipe — densely populated neighborhoods linked by mass transit —has been the same for cities all over the world, Hoornweg says.
 But the details came from constant experimentation.
 If an idea worked in one place, other cities snatched it up.
 For instance, way back in 1991 the city Curitiba, in Brazil, built dedicated roads for fast buses, kind of a train system running on wheels.
 That kind of system has now spread around the globe.

 And it wasn't just technology, Hoornweg says.
 Over the past three decades, from 2020 to 2050, a huge cultural shift has taken place.

-Just one example: In Toronto, the sharing economy that started decades ago with Uber and AirBnB is everywhere now.
+Just one example: In Toronto, the sharing economy that started decades ago with Uber and Airbnb is everywhere now.
 "Sharing rides, sharing tools, sharing somebody to look after your dog when you're not there."

 Yes, we apparently still have dogs in 2050.

-Note: A previous version of this story misspelled Rep. Alexandria Ocasio-Cortez's name as Ocasio-Cortes.
-Also, Sila Kiliccote's last name was misspelled in some instances as Kiliccotte.